lowtechmag/materialserver/README.md

 # material server
-a bash script exposing `AXP209` device power metrics, temperature and machine load as a JSON API.
+a set bash scripts exposing device power metrics, temperature and machine load as a JSON API.

-For Allwinner A20 ARM boards with the `AXP209` chipset that run [armbian](https://armbian.com)
+`axp_stats.sh` For Allwinner A20 ARM boards with the `AXP209` chipset that run [armbian](https://armbian.com)

+`ina219_stats.sh` For devices that use an external `INA219` measurement circuit connected over `I2C` and loaded via the `ina2xx` kernel module

 It further pulls in daily weather predictions using the [darksky](https://darksky.net) api.